panva/jose/docs/jwe/compact/encrypt/classes/CompactEncrypt.md

 ▸ **setKeyManagementParameters**(`parameters`): `this`

 Sets key management inputs such as ECDH-ES "apu"/"apv" or PBES2 "p2c".
-Use this method instead of header setters; the resulting parameters are added to the JOSE header.
+Use this method instead of header setters; the resulting parameters are added to the JOSE Header.
 May only be called once.

 #### Parameters